basavaprabhumugali/test/README.md

 # test
 learning git commands
 added p1.c file
+We are in master
-We are into duplicate branch now
+We are into duplicate branch now (we have merged)